sbatson5/imposter-syndrome-blog/content/posts/2019-06-07---The-Art-of-the-Code-Review.md

 Sometimes, you just cannot see the forest for the trees when reviewing a PR or looking through a codebase.
 How many times have you or another dev looked at a library and said "this code sucks"?
-I see it happen constantly, but the fact of the matter is it sucks to us because *we don't get it.*
+I see it happen constantly, but the fact of the matter is it sucks to us because <strong>we don't get it.</strong>
 There is typically context we're missing -- maybe it solves a problem we don't see, maybe it was written 5 years ago before better APIs existed, maybe it had to support IE8!

 The point is that you can't think of everything when you are reviewing a pull request in a few minutes (especially when you consider this person spent hours on it).